Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/README.md

 ## 🎯 Repository Goals

 ### Academic Focus
-Accurately reflect the official 2025–26 curriculum by archiving classes, exercises, and projects with faithful structural organization.
+Capture and reflect the official 2025–26 curriculum with thorough archiving of classes, exercises, and projects, emphasizing the deep learning process and the development of advanced mathematical and computational skills.
+This repository aims to showcase the academic rigor and practical value of the MSc in Mathematical Engineering at UCM as a foundation for research and applied science.

 ### Professional Development
-Document the application of mathematical and computational methods across courses and projects, building a technical portfolio that shows gradual growth towards roles in data science, analytics, optimization, and simulation.
+Document the practical application of mathematical and computational methods, building a comprehensive portfolio tailored for careers in data science, analytics, optimization, and simulation.

 ---